My Marvel Wish List - March 2019

 Shouldn't the long list of past artists and writers be at the front end of the movie somewhere?
 Or shouldn't they at least lead the list of credits at the end?
 (Not jammed into a spot in between the VX dept and the gaffer).

-A friend said to me "they may not what to do this as it might create a liability for a claim by the past creative people for money."
+A friend said to me "they may not want to do this as it might create a liability for a claim by the past creative people for money."

 If Marvel (aka Disney) isn't already writing appreciation checks to past creative people whose work is being transplanted into the Marvel movies, they obviously need to start.
 Though there is a credited screenwriter(s) on each of the superhero films of the last decades (including DC and the others), so much of cinematic superhero writing is a collage of material lifted from the four-color world of comics, shouldn't that credit be acknowledged in some more forceful way on the films where that past work is being grafted in?